isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-fleas-in-carpet.markdown

 ### Method 3: Use Different Flea Killers
 You have plenty of options to choose from which you can use to eliminate fleas in carpet.
 Your choice depends on whether you want to opt for a natural or chemical method.

-Also, on how extreme the infestation is or the sensitivity of your pets.
-These are some of the options you have at hand, **1.
+Also, on how extreme the infestation is or the sensitivity of your pets.Â These are some of the options you have at hand, **1.
 Baking soda and salt**
 : Its a natural and safe way to deal with light to medium infestations.
 Sprinkle a thin layer of baking soda and salt on the carpet and leave it for 24 hours.
 Check on the situation to see if most of the fleas are killed, after which you can vacuum them up.
 If you dont see a lot of progress, let it stay for about a week.
 **2. Diatomaceous earth**